 15 July – Additional Notes

-ESTHER 3: Choosing Noncompliance
+ESTHER 3: CHOOSING NONCOMPLIANCE

 Communist countries have been under the spotlight in the past, especially over their idea of human rights i.e. you’ve always been “free”… just so long as you comply with the party line.
 In the West today, the equality agenda doesn’t in practice seem to be just a pleasant acceptance of everyone else’s choices, such that we’re all equal and every opinion and lifestyle framework is allowable and included.
 The tone of the subtle undercurrent indicates that if you don’t believe in, or accept that the latest laws are right, then you are intolerant.

-The storyline in today chapter is about Esther’s cousin.
-Mordecai wouldn’t comply with the latest policy change that had been issued in law by ‘the government’.
-His noncompliance however, resulted in a death plot to destroy all his family who held to his belief system, both young and old, across all 127 provinces (countries) in the Persian Empire!
+The storyline in today chapter is about Esther’s cousin, Mordecai, who wouldn’t comply with the latest policy change that had been issued in law by ‘the government’.
+His noncompliance however, resulted in a death plot to destroy all his family across all 127 provinces (countries) in the Persian Empire, both young and old, who held to his belief system!
+But because our behavior stems from our thinking, Mordecai’s actions were directly connected to the first and greatest commandment…

 “Hear, O Israel: The Lord our God, the Lord is One.
 Love the Lord your God with all your heart, soul and strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.”
 [Deuteronomy 6:4-9]